trealla-prolog/trealla/README.md

 Start independent (no shared state) Prolog instances as dedicated pre-emptive threads and communicate via message queues.
 Each thread has it's own message queue associated with it.
 Note: the database is *not* shared.
-For shared data in this case consider using SQLite.
+For shared state consider using the blackboard.

 	pl_thread/3				# pl_thread(-thread,+filename,+options)
 	pl_thread/2				# pl_thread(-thread,+filename)